Cost of Living in Phuket

-I've been living in Phuket for the last 5 years and the cost of living here occasionally pops up in the conversations with my friends and colleagues who live in other countries would consider visiting Phuket in the future so I've decided to calculate the average cost of living in Phuket so it can be used as a reference.
+I’ve been living in Phuket for the last five years and the cost of living occasionally pops up in the conversations with my friends and colleagues who live in other countries and consider visiting Phuket in the future so I’ve decided to calculate the average cost of living in Phuket so it can be used as a reference.

 Thailand is not cheap compared to the neighboring countries and Phuket is the most expensive province in Thailand but the benefits of infrastructure can outweigh the extra costs for many foreigners who work remotely or just want to have a long vacation in a foreign country.

 The official currency in Thailand is Thai Baht (THB) and it’s surprisingly stable.
 1 USD can be exchanged for ~32 THB and it’s not hard to find an exchange booth with a fair rate after your arrival, just don’t do it in the airport, it’s usually a ripoff.

 The cheapest apartments start from 4,000 THB ($130) per month and they don’t usually have an air-con which is torture given the average temperature in Phuket is above 30 degrees all year long.
 A decent condo with a good location, security, air-con, parking and a swimming pool would cost you about 8,000 THB ($260) and this is a nice choice for a single person but it’s not the best choice for a couple.
 Here is the condo that I rented for a few months: